jorislimonier/uca-msc-dsai/intro-DL/paper-presentation/notes.md

     - Problem 1: First layer contain high and low frequency information, but nothing in-between
     - Problem 2: Second layer contains aliasing artifacts caused by large stride (stride of 4)
     - Solution 1: Reduce filter of layer 1 from $11 \times 11$ to $7 \times 7$
-    - Solution 2: Make slide 2 rather than 4
+    - Solution 2: Make stride 2 rather than 4
     - Fig 6 shows improvements
 - Occlusion sensitivity:
     - Change probability prediction depending on which region of the image is occluded.